 You would normally begin with creating a Rewrite Rule Set for your SIP domains.
-This is used to control what an end user can dial for outbound calls, and what is displayed as the calling party on inbound calls.
-The subscribers within a domain inherit Rewrite Rule Sets of that domain, unless this is overridden by a subscriber Rewrite Rule Set preference.
+This is used to control what an end user can dial

 You can use several special variables in the Rewrite Rules, below you can find a list of them.
 Some examples of how to use them are also provided in the following sections: